The DeanBeat: Facebook’s ambitions to be the metaverse

 “We basically think of the metaverse as the successor of the mobile internet, in the sense that the mobile Internet didn’t completely replace everything that came before it,” Zuckerberg said.
 “It’s not that the metaverse is going to completely replace something that comes before it.
 But it’s the next platform.
 In that sense, it’s not a thing that a company builds.
 It is a broader platform that I think we’re all going to contribute towards building in a way that is open and interoperable.”

-That’s why Zuckerberg made his moves earliest.
+That’s why Zuckerberg made his moves so early.
 He bought Oculus for around $2 billion in 2014.
 He’s been regularly investing in it every year, refining headsets and stoking the VR game and app ecosystem.
 And yesterday, he threw down the gauntlet by changing his company’s name to Meta and even changed the stock symbol to the metaverse-like MVRS.

 Zuckerberg said a high-end standalone VR system, dubbed Project Cambria, is being developed, as is the Nazare augmented reality glasses.
 Those projects are aimed at heading off anything Apple has coming to the market.